Faye Barker

 Faye Barker is an English journalist and presenter employed by ITN.

 Career

 She began her career at the London-based European Business News, an affiliate of CNBC, in October 1996.

 After becoming a production journalist for ITN in 1999, she later made her on-screen TV debut for 5 News on Channel 5, where she was a presenter and reporter.

 In 2001, she landed a presenting job for the regional evening news magazine Calendar on ITV Yorkshire.

 Whilst working at ITV Yorkshire, she appeared as an undercover reporter on three series of Package Holiday Undercover on ITV.
 In 2004 she narrated the documentary series St Jimmys.

 In 2005, Barker became a freelancer - appearing on the ITV Morning News, ITV News Channel, ITV News London, Setanta Sports News, Sky News and 5 News.

-On 23 December 2005, she and Owen Thomas presented the final broadcast on the ITV News Channel.
+On 23 December 2005, she and Owen Thomas presented the final broadcast for the dedicated ITV News Channel which closed after five years of broadcasting.